top of page

 What Is Career Coaching & How Does It Work?

-Career coaching is a professional service designed to help individuals gain clarity, make informed decisions, and take intentional action in their careers.
-People seek career coaching for many reasons, including job searching, career transitions, professional development, and goal setting or accountability.
+Career coaching is a professional service that helps individuals gain clarity, make informed decisions, and take intentional action in their careers.
+People seek career coaching for various reasons, including job searching, career transitions, professional development, and goal setting or accountability.

 At its core, career coaching helps professionals step back, evaluate where they are, and determine how to move forward in a way that aligns with their skills, values, and goals.